the-learning-machine/ml-book.com/_docs/mindmap.md

 Supervised learning is divided into two types of algorithms:
 - **Classification algorithms**: algorithms that predict a **category**.
 Examples can be, an algorithm predicting a movie rating: "Best", "Good", "Bad", "Worst"; an algorithm predicting a fruit: 'Banana', 'Apple', 'Orange'; an algorithm predicting any simple yes-no question: "Yes" or "No", etc.
-- **Regression algorithms**: algorithms that predict a continuous value, such as “dollars” or “weight”.
+- **Regression algorithms**: algorithms that predict a **continuous value**, such as “dollars” or “weight”.
 Examples can be, an algorithm predicting a price for the appartment;
 an algorithm predicting a weight of a person.

 # Unsupervised Learning
 Unsupervised learning is divided into two types of algorithms:
-- **Clustering algorithms**: algorithms that group data based on common characterists that the model would find in the dataset.
+- **Clustering algorithms**: algorithms that **group** data based on common characterists that the model would find in the dataset.
 Examples can be, an algorithm segmenting customers in a market.
-- **Generation algorithms**: algorithms that generates data, it mostly related to Natural Language Processing, e.g. generating text.
+- **Generation algorithms**: algorithms that **generates** data, it mostly related to Natural Language Processing, e.g. generating text.